 - 1. You must have a responsible adult accompany you home and stay with you overnight. - 2.
-Plan on getting an adequate amount of rest for a few days following your operation. - 3.
+Plan on getting an adequate amount of rest for a few days following your operation.
+Return to normal activity gradually. - 3.
 You are advised that you should not operate a motor vehicle, machinery, or perform any tasks requiring skill, co-ordination or judgment, or make any legal decisions within 24 hours after your operation. - 4.
 Take all of your regular medications as you took them before your operation, unless instructed otherwise. - 5.
 Take pain medications as prescribed.
 Try to avoid constipation by eating high fiber foods, drinking plenty of fluids and use a stool softener or mild laxative if needed.
 Your local pharmacist can be of assistance in choosing these products. - 6.
-Resume your regular diet as tolerated.
-Do not drink any alcoholic beverages including beer and wine or use any recreational drugs for 24 hours after your surgery. - 7.
+Resume your regular diet (low fat, high fiber) as tolerated.
+Do not drink any alcoholic beverages including beer and wine or use recreational drugs for 24 hours after your surgery. - 7.
 It is important to have emptied your bladder (passed your urine) within 6 hours of returning home.
 If not, return to the Emergency Department of the nearest hospital. - 8.
 You may notice that the solution used to cleanse your skin for surgery has coloured your skin.
 This will wash off with soap and water. - 9.
-If you have a dressing, keep it clean and dry for 2-3 days after surgery.
-Then remove bandage - 10.
-If you have steri strips (tapes) they will fall off over two week period; please let them fall off on their own rather than removing them. - 11.
-If you have staples/clips these will be removed during a follow-up appointment usually 1 week after surgery.
+If you have a dressing, keep it clean and dry for 2 3 days after surgery.
+Then remove bandage. - 10.
+If you have steri strips (tapes) they will fall off over a 2 week period; please let them fall off on their own rather than removing them. - 11.
+If you have staples/clips these will be removed during a follow-up appointment usually 1 week after surgery. - 12.
 You may shower after the dressing has been removed, gently pat incision dry.

-Gallbladder Removal (Laparoscopic Cholecystectomy)
+Appendix Removal (Laparoscopic Appendectomy)

-- 13. You may experience some shoulder and/or chest discomfort from the gas used during the procedure.
+- 13. You may experience some shoulder and/or chest discomfort from the gas used.
 This is temporary and will pass in a short period of time as the gas is absorbed.
 Position changes and walking may be beneficial in alleviating gas discomfort. - 14.
-Contact your Doctor or seek medical attention if any of the following occurs: - Signs of infection/foul odour, including fever and chills - Redness, swelling, increasing pain (tingling or burning), excessive bleeding, or discharge - Cough, shortness of breath, chest pain - Pain that you cannot control with the medication that you have been given. - Nausea and/or vomiting that you cannot control or which persist for more than two days after your surgery. - Pain and/or swelling in your feet, calves or legs.
+Contact your Doctor or seek medical attention if any of the following occurs: - Signs of infection, including fever and chills - Redness, swelling, increasing pain, excessive bleeding, or discharge at the incision site. - Cough, shortness of breath, chest pain - Pain that you cannot control with the medication that you have been given. - Nausea and/or vomiting that you cannot control or which persist for more than two days after your surgery. - Pain and/or swelling in your feet, calves or legs.

-If you have any concerns:
+If y OU have any concer ns:

-- ... call your surgeon/doctor,

-- ... or call Telehealth 1-866-797-0000

-- ... or come to the Emergency Department at Georgian Bay General Hospital
+- ... call your surgeon/doctor, - ... or call Telehealth 1-866-797-0000 - ... or come to the Emergency Department at Georgian Bay General Hospital - 15.
+The day after your surgery call your Surgeon's office for your week (s) follow-up appointment.

-appointment. ow-up Specific Instructions:
+Specific Instructions: